0

 Maintenance regime:

-Other regular tasks include daily dosage of APT 1 water column fertilizer, at 1ml a day.
-CO2 system is checked regularly to make sure that CO2 levels remain optimal - Adequate CO2 (25-30ppm) allows the hair grass carpet to spread well even though low light levels are used.
+Other regular tasks include the daily dosage of APT 1 water column fertiliser at 1ml per day.
+The CO2 system is checked regularly to ensure that CO2 levels remain optimal - adequate CO2 (25-30ppm) will allow the Hair Grass carpet to spread well even when low light levels are used.